 If you are a keen follower of digital marketing trends, you must have come across MediaOne.
 Tom Koh is the leading SEO consultant in the agency with over 20 years of experience in marketing.
 He also has over 10 years of experience in digital marketing that specialises in SEO.
 His agency specialises in the following:

 - performance marketing / conversion rate optimisation (CRO)

 In addition to this, Tom is a leading SEO trainer at MediaOne digital marketing courses.
 He teaches businesses/individuals how to plan and execute digital marketing campaigns.

-He is also a consultant to New York-based Ruane, Cunniff & Goldfarb, the investment advisor to the Sequoia Group – a USD30 billion fund which invests in Acrobat (Google), Amazon and Berkshire Hathaway.
+He is also a consultant to New York-based Ruane, Cunniff & Goldfarb, the investment advisor to the Sequoia Group – a USD30 billion fund that invests in Acrobat (Google), Amazon, and Berkshire Hathaway.
 “I engaged MediaOne because it seemed to be the very authority in Singapore for SEO”, said Aaron Zhang of RCG.
-Tom actively consults for MNCs such as SingTel, ST Electronics, Maybank, TheHourGlass, CapitaLand, Hotel InterContinental and many others.
+Tom actively consults for MNCs such as SingTel, ST Electronics, Maybank, TheHourGlass, CapitaLand, Hotel InterContinental, and many others.

-Under Tom’s stewardship, MediaOne ranks #1 (some fluctuations #1-#3 due to constant Google fluctuations) for the most competitive keywords in Singapore including:
+Under Tom’s stewardship, MediaOne ranks #1 for the most competitive keywords in Singapore including:

 - seo consultants singapore

 - website design services

 - content marketing singapore